 - Contact your Continuing & Distance Education (CDE) Advisor to complete a Non-Degree Course Certification for Federal Aid Eligibility form.
 You will work with your CDE advisor to complete this form and have it certified by either the UVM Graduate College or UVM Undergraduate Admissions.
 The form will then be used by Student Financial Services to determine your financial aid award.

-VSAC offers a Vermont Non-Degree Grant to eligible Vermont residents who are not enrolled in high school and who are enrolled in a non-degree (non-matriculated) course or program that will improve their ability to get a job or that encourages further study.
+VSAC offers an Advancement Grant to eligible Vermont residents who are not enrolled in high school and who are enrolled in a non-degree (non-matriculated) course or program that will improve their ability to get a job or that encourages further study.
 You must apply through VSAC to be considered for this grant.